nagasudhirpulla/taming_python/blog/skills/dbeaver.md

 The DBeaver download page at https://dbeaver.io/download/ has the commands and instructions required to install in other environments also like Debian, Mac OS, RPM etc

 ### Using DBeaver
 * Each type of database requires its own plugin
+* If plugin is not present, DBeaver will prompt to install the plugins via downloading from the internet

 ### Video
 The video for this post can be found [here](https://youtu.be/ErUPLbqXiB8)